Mohit242-bit/clean/START_HERE.md

 ## Project Status: ✅ PRODUCTION READY

-Your professional cleaning services website has been successfully created and is ready for deployment.
+Your Squeaky Clean services website has been successfully created and is ready for deployment.

 ---